 During this project, you will focus on:

 - Conducting an in-depth review of current literature on PEM membranes, focusing on their working mechanisms, properties, and efficacy in water treatment applications.
-This review will cover key topics such as the properties of different polyelectrolytes, their ion selectivity behavior, and the latest innovations in PEM membrane technology.
+This review will cover key topics, including the properties of different polyelectrolytes, their ion selectivity behavior, and the latest innovations in PEM membrane technology.

 - Fabricate PEM membranes using the layer-by-layer technique, focusing on dense membrane formation to enhance treatment efficiency.

-- Performing experiments to evaluate the permeability, salt retention, MP retention, and molecular weight cut-off (MWCO) of PEM membranes.
+- Performing experiments to evaluate the permeability, salt retention, and molecular weight cut-off (MWCO) of PEM membranes.

 - Explore symmetric and asymmetric coating configurations for optimized membrane performance.

-- Comparing the performance of dense PEM membranes with conventional NF membranes, focusing on improvements in selectivity.
+- Comparing the performance of dense PEM membranes with conventional NF membranes, focusing on improvements in monovalent ions selectivity.

 This project is ideal for master's students seeking hands-on experience in advanced water treatment technologies.